 To me, his most endearing quality was his total devotion to his craft and dislike of celebrity.
 In an era of rock star flamboyance, his stage uniform consisted of simple denim jackets and plaid shirts.
 He had no interest in hit singles, and stood up to his record label bosses who insisted he release the powerful "Edged in Blue" from his 1976 "Calling Card" LP.
 Performing was his pure passion.
 Rory told Rolling Stone magazine in 1972, “It seems a waste to me to work and work for years, really gettin’ your music together; then to make it big, as some people do, and just turn into some sort of personality."

 Below are some great clips of the beautiful, phenomenal Rory.
+Click here to sign an online petition to help get him inducted into the Rock and Roll Hall of Fame.

 © Dana Spiardi, June 14, 2013